indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingReviewers/PaperReviewingReviewers.rst

 ==================================================
-Paper Reviewing Module - Content Reviewers's Guide
+Paper reviewing module - content reviewers's guide
 ==================================================

-Getting Started
+Getting started
 ---------------

  As a content reviewer your responsibility is to give your opinion about the contribution's content.
- Firstlly, you must log in the system, then you will find a link ``Content Reviewer Area`` in the left menu under ``My Conference``.
+ Firstly, you must log in to the system, then you will find a link ``Content Reviewer Area`` in the left menu under ``My Conference``.

         |image1|

 -----------------

-Content Reviewer Area
+Content reviewer area
 ----------------------

- When you access the Content Reviewers Area you will find a list of all the contributions that are assigned to you in order to judge them.
-You see the state for every contribution - if you have already judged a contribution or if the assigned referee has given the final judgement.
+ When you access the content reviewers area you will find a list of all the contributions that are assigned to you for judgement.
+You see the state of every contribution - if you have already judged a contribution or if the assigned referee has given the final judgement.

         |image2|

- From list you can click on a contribution's title and access the page which will allow you to judge that contribution.
-Once in that page, you should fill in the questions provided by the Paper Review Manager.
+ From the list you can click on a contribution's title and access the page which will allow you to judge that contribution.
+Once in that page, you should fill in the questions provided by the paper review manager.
- The comments that you will write down should help the Referee to give his judgement.
-As a final step, give your judgement for the content of the contribution: to be ``corrected``, ``rejected``, ``accepted``.
-The authors of the contribution will receive an automatic e-mail notification containing your comments and judgment, if the Managers of the Paper Reviewing set this option.
+ The comments that you write should help the Referee to give his judgement.
+As a final step, give your judgement of the content of the contribution: to be ``corrected``, ``rejected``, ``accepted``.
+The authors of the contribution will receive an automatic e-mail notification containing your comments and judgement, if the Managers of the paper reviewing set this option.

        |image3|

- The material which is subject of reviewing is accessible under ``Material to Review``.
+ The material which is the subject of reviewing is accessible under ``Material to Review``.

         |image4|